awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 The allocation strategy to use for the compute resource if not enough instances of the best fitting instance type can be allocated\.
 This might be because of availability of the instance type in the Region or [Amazon EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html)\.
 For more information, see [Allocation Strategies](https://docs.aws.amazon.com/batch/latest/userguide/allocation-strategies.html) in the *AWS Batch User Guide*\.
 This parameter isn't applicable to jobs running on Fargate resources, and shouldn't be specified\.
 BEST\_FIT \(default\)
 AWS Batch selects an instance type that best fits the needs of the jobs with a preference for the lowest\-cost instance type\.
-If additional instances of the selected instance type aren't available, AWS Batch will wait for the additional instances to be available\.
-If there are not enough instances available, or if the user is hitting [Amazon EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) then additional jobs aren't run until currently running jobs have completed\.
+If additional instances of the selected instance type aren't available, AWS Batch waits for the additional instances to be available\.
+If there aren't enough instances available, or if the user is hitting [Amazon EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) then additional jobs aren't run until the currently running jobs have completed\.
 This allocation strategy keeps costs lower but can limit scaling\.
 If you are using Spot Fleets with `BEST_FIT` then the Spot Fleet IAM Role must be specified\.
 BEST\_FIT\_PROGRESSIVE
 AWS Batch will select additional instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types with a lower cost per unit vCPU\.
 If additional instances of the previously selected instance types aren't available, AWS Batch will select new instance types\.
 SPOT\_CAPACITY\_OPTIMIZED